 Is there justification for such a strategy, and does equity crowdfund investing warrant a similar approach?

-Swinging for the fences is one way of saying that you need to be aiming for the big long-tail returns possible in power law investing.
+Swinging for the fences is one way of saying you need to be aiming for the big, long-tail returns of power law investing.

 Today we will explore why life is not as “normal” as we think, what the power law is, why it is important to early-stage investing, and how to use it in your equity crowdfunding portfolio strategy.

 Background – the Normal Distribution

 Think of some items that have a measurable characteristic: for example, your height, the weight of your German Shepherd, or the measurements on some plastic parts that you 3D printed.

 Assuming large enough sample sizes, if you were to measure and observe these and other physical objects, they would likely follow something called a normal or “Gaussian” distribution.
 Also known as the bell curve, it is the statistical distribution of a dataset that describes the probability of occurrence for random variables.

 A normal distribution has well-defined characteristics that make it convenient for applying to datasets in real life.
 It has a finite mean (i.e. average) and a finite variance (standard deviation is the square root of variance), which describes how closely-packed the population is distributed about the mean.

 In a normal distribution, the two tails drop off towards zero very fast in each direction.